 Children with Special Educational Needs (SEN) are potentially more vulnerable, and there may be barriers in recognising abuse in this group of children.
-In addition, children who are perceived by their peers to be LGBT or identify themselves as LGBT may potentially be more vulnerable.
+In addition, children who are perceived by their peers to be LGBTQ+ or identify themselves as LGBTQ+ and similarly those with gender identity issues may potentially be more vulnerable (see above).